unilaiva/unilaiva-songbook/README.md

 on an A4 sized paper.
 They are defined in files named `printout-template_*.context` and are to be inputted to *ConTeXt* program, which needs to be installed on the system.
 They operate on a previously compiled `unilaiva-songbook_A5.pdf` file.
 See comments in the beginning of each such file.
-If the compilation script finds the `context` binary, it will by default process these too, and use them as templates to create similar printouts of the two-booklet version of the songbook as well.
+If the compilation script finds the `context` or `contextjit`binary, it will by default process these too, and use them as templates to create similar printouts of the two-booklet version of the songbook as well.

 #### Printing double sided on a single sided printer ####